Our Most Frequently Asked Questions

 Our fresh raw food is veterinarian formulated and veterinarian recommended.
 Some veterinarians refer their patients to us.
 Some vets approve, some don't.
 The ones that don't fully support a fresh raw diet happen mostly because they just don't know about fresh feeding and the myriad of benefits for many dogs.
 Many veterinarians will tell you that they received little or no nutritional training in school, and if they did, it was funded by one of the national dog food companies, who take waste and feed grade ingredients, turn it into dog food, and make a fortune on it through less-than-honest marketing tactics that all dog owners have fallen for at one time or another, us included.
 Also, for some veterinarians who do support the concept and know about the benefits, it may be unwise for them to recommend a home made diet because, for many dog owners, it's just not that easy to do it at home correctly, and imbalances and the risk of mis-handled food can cause more harm than good.
 Yes there are books out there, some good, some bad, and some written by lay people with no clinical experience.
 In any case, it's at least part time job to do it right.
 So, it is understandable when some vets don't approve, and why buying fresh dog food from a known and reputable source can make all the difference.
 That's where we come in.

 Some veterinarians might object because we are not labeled "complete and balanced" according to the AAFCO guidelines.
 Napa Fresh is labeled "supplement", but don't let that deter you.
 Dr. Billinghurst teaches that as long as a dog is getting a variety of proteins and vegetables according to the formulas he shares, that over time, Napa Fresh would be considered complete and balanced.
-That is the reason we created 7 different recipes.
+That is the reason we created 11 different recipes.
 Dr. Becker's own recipes mimic Dr. Billinghurst's recipes, and she assures that they are complete and balanced.
 The proof is really in the health of your dog.
 Some of our customers' vets have been astounded at the improved condition of the dogs that were switched to Napa Fresh and have now become believers in fresh, raw feeding.
 If you have concerns, contact us for the names of integrative veterinarian practices that will support your decision to feed Napa Fresh.
-Or, like many of our customers, you can also simply let your veterinarian know what you plan to feed, and ask them for an appropriate multi vitamin.
+Or, like many of our customers, you can also simply let your veterinarian know what you plan to feed, and if they insist, ask them for an appropriate multi vitamin.
+Remember that the one-and-only supplement Dr. Billinghurst recommends above all others is fresh cod liver oil.

 Here's an excerpt from one of Dr. Becker's articles, addressing how precisely the AAFCO determines whether or not a dog food is complete and balanced.
 It's actually pretty sad.: